WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/struct.get sx? x i
 1. Let z be the current state.
-2. Assert: Due to validation, a value of value type instr is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-3. Pop the value instr_1 from the stack.
+3. Pop the value val_1 from the stack.
-4. If instr_1 is REF.NULL, then:
+4. If val_1 is REF.NULL, then:
   a.
 Trap.
-5. If instr_1 is REF.STRUCT_ADDR, then:
+5. If val_1 is REF.STRUCT_ADDR, then:
   a.
-Let (REF.STRUCT_ADDR a) be instr_1.
+Let (REF.STRUCT_ADDR a) be val_1.
   b.
 If ((i < |$structinst(z)[a].FIELDS|) /\ (a < |$structinst(z)|)), then:
     1) Assert: Due to validation, $expanddt($type(z, x)) is STRUCT.
     2) Let (STRUCT structtype_0) be $expanddt($type(z, x)).